theNewDynamic/oregonsadventurecoast.com/content/blog/coos-bay-north-bend-charleston-area-event-schedule-changes-cancellations-and-closings-due-to-coronavirus-covid-19.md

 **Canceled:** First Tuesday Talk at the Coos History Museum April, 2020<br> **Canceled:** Ah Shucks!
 15th Annual Charleston Oyster Feed April 25, 2020<br>**Rescheduled:** North Bend Sip n Stroll rescheduled for May 15, 2020<br> **Rescheduled:** 007 Black Tie Event- fundraiser for Liberty Theatre rescheduled for June 25, 2020

 **Spring 2020 Whale Watch Week Update:** No volunteers will be stationed for the spring Whale Watch Week, set March 21-29, to help slow the spread of COVID-19.
 Oregon State Parks made this decision to protect the health and safety of our volunteers and visitors.
 However, you can still enjoy this spring break tradition on your own.

+**State Parks:** Campgrounds operated by the Oregon Parks & Recreation Department will stay open for current overnight guests through April 2.
+However, reservations for all state park stays from April 3 through May 8 will be canceled and site fees refunded.
+All day-use and campground restrooms are temporarily closed due to limited janitorial service

+**From the U.S. Forest Service** - **Campgrounds at the Oregon Dunes National Recreation Area have been closed through April 14, 2020**, including Horsfall, Horsfall Beach, Spinreel, and Driftwood II.
+These campgrounds are unique in their design; rather than a typical family campground with individual sites separated by vegetation, these OHV campgrounds look more like parking lots where larger groups form tight circles of trailers and campers.
+During busy times, such as spring break weeks, these campgrounds often have a crowded, festival-like atmosphere.
+Existing reservations through April 14 have been canceled and fully refunded and new reservations before April 14 will not be accepted.

 **Temporary Closures:** The following attractions will be CLOSED Monday, March 16th through at least the end of the month.<br> Charleston Marine Life Center
 Coos History Museum